rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 ![Vange-rs on wgpu-0.10](vangers-wgpu0.10.png)
 _vange-rs on wgpu-0.10_

 Vange-rs is a rewrite of the iconic Vangers game from 1998 in Rust, heavily utilizing GPU for rendering.

 The rendering engine has seen a major upgrade.
 Essential shaders were rewritten into [WGSL], which streamlined the shader pipelines and culled out the dependency tree.
 Code was ported on the latest [wgpu]-0.10 release and helped identify a few issues.
 Most importantly, this change made the game able to finally be distributed, and maybe even compiled for the Web in the future.
 Read more on the [WGSL-related blog post].

-In order to make advantage of the new superpowers, the [Rusty Vangers] game (the new working title) was published on Itch.io.
+In order to take advantage of the new superpowers, the [Rusty Vangers] game (the new working title) was published on Itch.io.

 [vange-rs]: https://github.com/kvark/vange-rs
 [WGSL-related blog post]: https://vange.rs/2021/08/25/pure-rust.html